Skip to main content

 8 mentions Positive Neutral Negative

-The monetization strategy of the game has drawn mixed reactions, with some players noting the presence of microtransactions in a $20 title, suggesting a mobile game influence.
-However, others appreciate that, despite its mobile design elements, the game currently lacks microtransactions, indicating a potential for future changes as development progresses.
-Overall, there is a sense of uncertainty regarding the game's monetization direction.
+The monetization aspect of the game has drawn mixed reactions, with some users noting the presence of microtransactions in a $20 title, suggesting a mobile game influence.
+However, others appreciate that, despite mobile design elements, the game currently lacks microtransactions, indicating a potential for future changes as development progresses.
+Overall, there is a sense of uncertainty regarding the game's monetization strategy moving forward.

 • “Though, despite having a lot of mobile game design elements, there aren't any microtransactions and it doesn't look like they plan on adding any, so I wouldn't worry too much about the mobile feel for now.”